“Data, data everywhere but not any time to think”

 Much like this allegorical reference to being adrift in the ocean but not able to drink, these days it’s hard not only to be overwhelmed by the amount of data we see in our lives each day, but also not having time to think about what it all means.
 From our social media news feeds, to texts from friends and family, to endless phone calls and email inboxes that never seem to empty, how do we even get out of bed in the morning?
 As the student recruitment landscape continues to change it is important to focus on institutional data reports, external student surveys and in depth studies of global student mobility, and not rely simply on anecdotal stories.

-Over the next three months we will provide some helpful insights into what data matters, where to find relevant sources, and how to apply what you learn to your institution’s overall strategic international enrolment management plans.
+Over the next three months we will provide some helpful insights into what data matters, where to find relevant sources, and how to apply what you learn to your institution’s overall strategic international enrollment management plans.
 Starting this month with small data we look at various institutional resources colleges and universities can leverage to make more informed student recruitment decisions.
 As small data is defined as “being about people” and designed to find causation, let’s begin with what we can find out about our students.

 Know your students